 MEMBER/GUEST/PARTICIPANT BEHAVIOR STANDARDS

-The YMCA of Metropolitan Dallas is committed to providing a safe, comfortable, and welcoming environment for all and we ask all persons to act maturely, behave responsibly, and to respect the rights and dignity of others at all times when in our facilities, on our property or participating in our programs or events.
+The YMCA is committed to providing a safe and welcoming environment for all members and guests.
+We ask all persons to act maturely, behave responsibly, and to respect the rights and dignity of others at all times when in our facilities, on our property or participating in our programs or events.

-This Code of Conduct outlines prohibited actions.
+YMCA Behavior Standards outline prohibited behaviors.
 This list is not all-inclusive, and the YMCA reserves the right to deny, suspend or revoke membership/access privileges to any person if, in the YMCA’s sole discretion, the actions/inactions of a person are detrimental to the health, safety, or enjoyment of its employees, volunteers, members, or participants.

 - Unlawful, abusive, derogatory, harassing, unwelcome, obscene or violent language or behavior towards others or themselves.